FelipeGirardi/myFioriApp/README.md

 --------------------------------

-To execute: npm start in myFioriApp folder
+To execute: in the terminal write "npm start" in myFioriApp folder and execute